No fans could mean fewer funds for school activities

 WICHITA, Kan.
-(KSNW)-For right now, all sports are allowed no matter the risk.
-However, fans are not allowed in the stands, which means less money coming into the schools for programs.
+(KSNW) – For now, all sports are allowed no matter the risk.
+However, fans are not allowed in the stands which means less money coming into the schools for programs.

 Wichita Heights High School Booster Club said it will be a challenge when trying to raise funds for the kids.

-The money from concessions and entry fees goes toward things like uniforms, training equipment, or lowered fees for students to play.
+The money from concessions and entry fees goes toward things like uniforms, training equipment, or lower fees for students to play.

 “Basically, whatever the coach needs, where there may be a shortage that maybe that the budget does not meet, that’s when the boosters come in and help provide,” said Cly.